Root Canal Therapy

 How is a root canal performed?

 If you experience any of these symptoms, your dentist will most likely recommend non-surgical treatment to eliminate the diseased pulp.
 This injured pulp is removed, and the root canal system is thoroughly cleaned and sealed.
 This root canal therapy usually involves local anesthesia and may be completed in one or more visits depending on the treatment required.
 Success for this type of treatment occurs in about 90% of cases.
 If your tooth is not amenable to endodontic treatment or the chance of success is unfavorable, you will be informed at the time of consultation or when a complication becomes evident during or after treatment.
 At Winston Smiles, we use local anesthesia to eliminate discomfort and can provide nitrous oxide analgesia if needed.
 Depending on the anticipated complexity of the root canal procedure, an endodontist (a dental specialist that only performs root canal therapy) may be recommended for your treatment.
 To schedule an initial consultation and discuss your root canal therapy options with our team of dentists, we welcome you to contact our office today!
-We’re proud to serve patients across the Clemmons, Pfafftown, Lewisville, Walkertown, Lexington, and Wallburg, NC area.
+We’re proud to serve patients across the Winston-Salem, Clemmons, Pfafftown, Lewisville, Walkertown, Lexington, Wallburg, Kernersville, High Point, and Greensboro, NC areas.

 For more information, please click on the presentation below for more details about how root canal therapy can be used to save your natural tooth.